Is there a project you’re making that calls for bias tape? I’m going to show you how simple it is to make your own unique single and double fold tape.

 What does “bias” mean?

 The bias is a 45-degree angle across the weave of the fabric.
-Fabric that is pulled “on the grain” does NOT stretch.
+The fabric that is pulled “on the grain” does NOT stretch.
 Fabric pulled “on the bias” stretches.
 That’s what is so wonderful about this stuff!
 It curves and still lies flat when sewn.

 What do you use it for?